By José Alberto Hermosillo

 1969, a once-in-a-lifetime music affair called the Harlem Cultural

-Festival took place.
+Festival occurred.
 It was when Woodstock grabbed all the headlines of the season.
 The black-music-theme event

-had little to no media coverage and was not even televised.
+had little media coverage and was not even televised.
 In the end, nobody knew such a fantastic series of concerts existed.

 |Harlem Cultural Festival, New York City.

 The event was recorded, but the material was lost for over 50 years.
 Until now, that fantastic footage was discovered and put together effectively by the enthusiastic director Questlove.

 |Director Questlove, Summer of Soul.

 The Harlem Cultural Festival drew a significant number of 300,000 euphoric and well-dressed black people who enjoyed every bit of the delights of Soul music in a peaceful party atmosphere.
 It was the day that many people felt free.

 The plethora of interviews with some of the attendees is eye-opening.
 The vivid recollection of those remarkable moments filled their hearts with joy.